-The photos app is the default image viewer on Windows 10.
-Out of the box, Photos app supports a wide range of image formats.
-Add to that, the photos app is pretty good looking while being snappy and responsive.
-However, out of blue, I've been seeing blurry images in Photos app on Windows 10.
+The Photos app is the default image viewer on Windows 10.
+Out of the box, the Photos app supports a wide range of image formats.
+If need, you can add raw image support to the Photos app.
+Add to that, the user interface is pretty good, all the while being snappy and responsive.
+For a vast majority of Windows users, the Photos app works as intended.
+However, that is not the case for everyone.
+That is what happened to me.
+Recently, out of the blue, I’ve started seeing blurry images in the Photos app on Windows 10.

-Since I take a lot of screenshots, I quickly found the issue and it is very inconvenient.
+Since I take many screenshots every day, I quickly found the issue, which is very inconvenient.
 This is especially evident in images that contain a lot of letters.
-To give you an idea, I've taken a screenshot of the Photos app displaying an image containing a lot of letters.
-On the left side is the screenshot of the photos app and the right side is the actual image.
+I’ve taken a screenshot of the Photos app displaying an image containing a lot of text to give you an idea.
+On the left side is the screenshot of the Photos app, and the right side is the actual image.
 As you can see from the image comparison, the left image is blurry and hard to read.
 Click on the image to enlarge it.

 After doing a bit of research, I found that this happens due to corrupted files or cache.
-The corruption happens under certain circumstances like system crashes or power failure.
-The good thing is, it is easy to fix blurry images in photos app on Windows 10.
+File corruption happens under certain circumstances, like system crashes or power failure.
+The good thing is, it is easy to fix blurry images in the Photos app on Windows 10.
 Let me show you how.

 Fix Blurry Images in Photos App

-You can easily fix blurry images in photos app by resetting it.
+You can quickly fix blurry images in the Photos app by resetting it.
 This is just like the resetting Microsoft Store app.
 When you reset a Microsoft store app, Windows will invalidate the cache, discard all the settings, reinstall the app, and reset all the app settings.
-Since this is essentially a clean install with no corrupt files or cache, it should fix the blurry images problem in the photos app.
+Since this is essentially a clean install with no corrupt files or cache, it should fix the blurry images in the Photos app.